ohansemmanuel/Understanding-Flexbox/3. flex item properties/flex items.md

 ```

 The flex items are then re-ordered from lowest to highest.
+Do not forget that list items 2, 3, and 4 all have the order value of 0. ```order: 0```.
+Flex-item 1 has an order value of 1. ```order: 1```.
+The flex-items are then sorted from lowest to highest order value.

 ![one](http://i1064.photobucket.com/albums/u363/Ohans_Emmanuel/flexbox-article/Screenshot_23_zpsh8wuweny.png)

+Flex-items 2, 3, and 4 all have an order value of 1.
+So, the html source order is kept - no modifications made to the default display.

+Sure you got that!

 What if you gave flex-item 2 an order value of 2?
 Yes, you guessed right.
 It goes up the stack too, since it now represents the highest ```order`` value.